wan-docai/pinterest-scraper/README.md

 ph = s.Pinterest_Helper(<Pinterst login> , <Pinterest password>, label ='cats')
 ```
 This will create a separate "cats.p" cache file
-Using `download()` function will download the file to `./data/<Label Name>`
+Using `download()` function will download the file to `./data/cats`

 ### Custom download directory
 Use Directory argument to specify where the files should be downloaded.
 (Default is `./data/`)
 ```
-ph = s.Pinterest_Helper(<Pinterst login> , <Pinterest password>, directory ='./download')
+ph = s.Pinterest_Helper(<Pinterst login> , <Pinterest password>, directory ='<Download DIR>')
-# This will now download files to ./data/<Label Name>
+# This will now download files to ./<Download DIR>/<Label Name>
 ```

 ### Disable initialising browser
-Use `browser=False` to disable selenium.
-Useful only when downloading the files from cache.
+Use `browser=False` to disable selenium browser.
+Useful only when just downloading the files from cache.

 # Changes
-- [x] Pinterest now uses /474x/ files insted of /236x/ .
+- [x] Pinterest now uses /474x/ files instead of /236x/ .
 So changed it to 474x in the url search
-- [x] Changed to chromedriver
+- [x] Changed to Chrome driver
-- [x] Using MD5 Checksum on urls to prevent redownloading and duplicate images.
+- [x] Using MD5 Checksum on urls to prevent re-downloading and duplicate images.
 - [x] Caching using cPickle